alexanderneal/meetingApp/README.md

 1. Clone the repository.
 2. Open `popup.html` in a web browser.

-3. Google Chrome Extensions darg and drop.
+3. Google Chrome Extensions drag and drop.

 ## Usage

-1. Click the "Add Member" button to add a new team member.
-2. Enter the member's name and salary in the prompt window.
-3. The member will be added to the list with the calculated cost per hour.
-4. Scroll through the list to view all the members.
-5. The total cost will be displayed at the bottom.
+Add members in the excel spreedsheet.

 ## Technologies Used